levi2m/ps-scripts/Bloatware/Dell Removal/readme.md

-# Java Uninstallation Script
+# Dell Software Removal Script

-## Description

-This script is designed to uninstall all Java runtime environments on a local machine except for the most recently installed Java runtime environment.
-The script performs the following tasks:
+This PowerShell script is designed to remove all Dell software installed on a local machine, with the exception of Dell SupportAssist, which can only be reinstalled by an administrator user.
+Non-admin users will not be able to install Dell SupportAssist on the machine.

-1. Retrieves the list of all installed Java runtime environments in the registry.
-2. Filters the list based on display name.
-3. Sorts the list in descending order of the installation date.
-4. Sets the first item in the sorted list to the $lastJava variable.
-5. Uninstalls each Java runtime environment except for the $lastJava using the quiet switch /quiet to run the uninstall process without user interaction.

 ## Requirements